 Pybus PR’s headquarters were artfully decorated with this birch ‘love tree’ cut from Kyra’s grandmother’s farm.
 Adorned with jewellery, the Buy Nothing New frockswappers were given the opportunity to borrow a selection of Ghost and Lola new season pieces for October!
 Beautiful, unique and once-off pieces made of vintage materials.
 Keep your eyes peeled for Melbourne fashion bloggers in Ghost and Lola!

-… an alluring array of Ghost & Lola baubles – can you guess which set Ruby Slipper’s Iolanthe picked?
+… an alluring array of Ghost & Lola baubles – can you guess which set Ruby Assembly’s Iolanthe picked?

 These amazing metallic flowers in glittering porcelain-style blue and green with a velvet and yellow chainlink finish and matching bracelet took my fancy.
 To be worn at an exclusive premiere coming soon!